 The three-year internal medicine training (IMT) programme delivers training based upon the JRCPTB CMT curriculum, with rotations involving both district general hospital and teaching hospital placements.

 The programmes contain a mix of placements in a wide variety of specialties.
 All offer all of the training opportunities required to meet all of the competencies required to complete the IM Stage 1 curriculum.

 You will be able to preference individual programmes with the breakdown of all specialties included.

 North and East

-The Internal Medicine Training (North and East Yorkshire) programme accommodates about 90 CMTs and the trainees are expected to rotate through hospitals in Hull, York, Harrogate, Scarborough, Scunthorpe and Grimsby.
-Current arrangements are for trainees to spend one year in Hull or York Hospitals and one year in one of the other hospitals.
+The Internal Medicine Training (North and East Yorkshire) programme accommodates about 90 IMTs.
+Trainees may rotate through hospitals in Hull, York, Scarborough, Scunthorpe and Grimsby.
+Most trainees will spend one year in either Hull or York Hospitals and one year in one of the other hospitals.

 The following medical specialties are potentially available:

-Acute Medicine, Medicine for Care of the Elderly, Cardiology, Gastroenterology, Renal Medicine, Respiratory Medicine, Diabetes and Endocrinology, Hematology and Oncology, Rheumatology, Neurology / Stroke Medicine / Rehab Medicine, Infectious Disease Medicine, Intensive care Medicine.
+Acute Medicine, Medicine for Care of the Elderly, Cardiology, Gastroenterology, Renal Medicine, Respiratory Medicine, Diabetes and Endocrinology, Haematology and Oncology, Rheumatology, Neurology / Stroke Medicine / Rehab Medicine, Infectious Disease Medicine, Intensive care Medicine.